 The levels of AFP are reported as under 50 ng/mL, under 10 ng/mL, and under 5 ng/mL.

 This is a protein made by the liver for the purpose of transporting mineral copper around the body with an efficiency of 65% to 90%.
 It also plays an important role in iron metabolism as a ferroxidase enzyme.
 As an acute-phase protein, its levels increase during infections, rheumatoid arthritis, pregnancy, obstructive jaundice, and Wilson Liver disease.
+This liver function test therefore checks for the protein assembly function of the liver.as well as the efficiency of copper transportation around the body.

 The normal blood concentration of Ceruloplasmin is 20-50 mg/dL